'Child's Play' Reboot's Chucky Will Be a Practical Doll, Much Like Original

 Mark Hamill is the new voice of Chucky.
 Brad Dourif played Charles Lee Ray and voiced Chucky in the 1988 film and all that followed.

 Kevin Yagher was the original designer of Chucky for the 1988 film.

 "There really wasn't any training for Child's Play.
 Animatronics was still really young.
-It was in an infancy stage," he said in a separate behind the scenes featurette for the 1988 film.
+It was in an infancy stage," he said in a separate featurette for the 1988 film.

-The original doll was far more complicated, requiring three puppeteers alone to just move Chucky's face, according to the feature.
+The original doll was far more complicated, requiring three puppeteers alone to move Chucky's face.
 It was one person's task to just move the eyes.